is by no means an exhaustive or complete list. How could it possibly

 Bowen - Actor and artist, has been making experimental

-films (on video recently) for a number of years.
+films (on digital) for a number of years.
 Now based in

 Brain - Originally